Animal welfare claims

 The company was ordered to pay a penalty of $360 000 and publish corrective advertising.

 Not tested on animals

 Some businesses claim their product has not been tested on animals.
-This can be in the form of pictorial representations (such as an animal with a prohibited symbol) or various phrases such as ‘not tested on animals’.
+These claims can be in the form of pictorial representations (such as an animal with a prohibited symbol) or various phrases such as ‘not tested on animals’ or ‘cruelty free’.

-Claims should be clear and accurate so consumers have the ability to make informed decisions.
-Claims such as ‘against animal testing’ may be misleading or deceptive as they represent a viewpoint rather than determining that the product has not been tested on animals.
-Other claims that may be misleading or deceptive are ‘not tested on animals unless required by law’ when the business also sells its products into countries that do require animal testing, may also be unclear or misleading to a consumer.
+For example, claims such as ‘against animal testing’ may be too vague, as it doesn’t clearly communicate to the consumer whether the specific product has been tested on animals.
+Similarly, claims such as ‘not tested on animals unless required by law’, when the business also sells its products in countries that do require animal testing, may also be unclear or misleading to a consumer.

-Businesses that choose to make claims about animal testing should ensure that the claims are as clear and accurate as possible and do not constitute misleading or deceptive conduct or false claims.
+Businesses that choose to make claims about animal testing should therefore ensure that the claims are as clear and accurate as possible and do not constitute misleading or deceptive conduct or false claims.